 Facing all these challenges, it is easy to get lost in the details and resist, rather than enact changes to make this world a better place for generations to come.

-Expectations-based greenhouse gas emissions accounting and steering is a method of measuring and managing greenhouse gas emissions based on the future expectations of an organization rather than solely relying on past actual emissions.
+Expectations-based greenhouse gas emissions accounting and steering is a method of measuring and managing greenhouse gas emissions.
+It is based on the future expectations of an organization rather than solely relying on past actual emissions.
 Future expectations of emissions directly correlate with future expected cashflows and outstanding balances, which are already known from the valuation of financial assets and investments.
 In the same way, actual financed emissions are correlated to financial business events.

 Hence, with an integrated accounting and steering solution, greenhouse gas accounting just becomes another GAAP accounted for a parallel ledger denominated in “T of CO2e”.